 Friday night and we set off for the New Moon Club in Cardiff.
 It was three floors up on the building that made the corner of Bute Street and Bute Terrace.
 Bute Street is the gateway to the infamous Tiger Bay where Shirley Bassey was born.
 I'm sure she was not proud of the fact though as being a dock area it was more famous for its prostitution than anything else.
-You only had to drive down a hundred yards to see thirteen and fourteen year old girls at three in the afternoon, still in their school uniforms ready to make a buck in the back seat of a car at the expense of the dirty raincoat brigade.
+You only had to go down a hundred yards to see thirteen and fourteen year old girls at three in the afternoon, still in their school uniforms ready to make a buck in the back seat of a car at the expense of the dirty raincoat brigade.

 As with any questionable place it seemed a lot bigger than it actually was back then and walking just a few yards seemed to take an eternity with the thought at the back of your mind that your next step could be your last.
 It's not like that now though.
 As with London, Glasgow or Liverpool's docklands areas vast sums of investment have been ploughed into their regeneration which has resulted in them being the most sought after places to own property.